bonitasoft/bonita-doc/README.md

-# Bonita BPM documentation resources
+# Bonita documentation resources

-This repository contains the new Bonita BPM documentation site content.
+This repository contains the new Bonita documentation site content.
 It uses [Markdown](https://help.github.com/categories/writing-on-github/) to create documentation content.